Disaster Recovery Planning

 Recovery Point Objective (RPO) is focused on data.
 It defines how much data you can afford to lose during a disaster.

+Your Disaster Recovery Plan Template should have a dedicated section that outlines the strategies to achieve these metrics.
 This could involve setting up automated backups at regular intervals and having a failover system that can be activated quickly.

-Custom Scripting in Your Cloud Disaster Recovery Plan
+Custom Scripting in Your Disaster Recovery Plan

 While Okta excels in identity and access management, it does not provide inherent functionalities for automating the backup of user profiles and access controls within its environment.
 For comprehensive disaster recovery planning, it’s essential to consider external tools or custom solutions that integrate with Okta.